IDinsight/ask-a-question/docs/develop/setup.md

     You can login with either the default credentials (username: `user1`, password: `fullaccess`) or the ones you specified [when setting up the login credentials](#optional-login-credentials).

+2. To stop the admin app, exit the running app process in your terminal with `ctrl+c`.

 ## Set up docs